Pagoda: Architecture

 sliding effect of the complex wooden dougong joints, the structural isolation of floors, the effects of wide eaves analogous to a balancing toy, and the Shinbashira phenomenon that the center column is bolted to the rest of the superstructure.

 Pagodas traditionally have an odd number of levels, a notable exception being the eighteenth-century orientalist pagoda designed by Sir William Chambers at Kew Gardens in London.

-The pagodas in Myanmar, Thailand, Laos and Cambodia are derived from Dravidian architecture.

 The pagodas in Himalayas are derived from Newari architecture, very different from Chinese and Japanese styles.

 Construction materials

 Wood

-During the Southern and Northern Dynasties pagodas were mostly built of wood, as were other ancient Chinese structures.
+During the Southern and Northern dynasties, pagodas were mostly built of wood, as were other ancient Chinese structures.
 Wooden pagodas are resistant to earthquakes, and no Japanese pagoda has been destroyed by an earthquake, but they are prone to fire, natural rot, and insect infestation.